Who We Are

 In 2007, Professor Peter Damiano assumed the Directorship of the Center.
 Since then the PPC has updated its mission and expanded its research programs to include Social Science Policy Research (2008), Housing and Land Use Policy Research (2009), and Environmental Policy Research (2010).

 In 2008, the PPC expanded its public engagement component with the development of the Forkenbrock Series on Public Policy to provide an interdisciplinary forum to share information on important policy-related topics of the day.
 This series of speakers and symposia honors the memory of David Forkenbrock and his lifelong interest in informing policymakers through academic research.

 In 2010, the Center expanded its mission of stimulating interdisciplinary research on campus by establishing the Iowa Social Science Research Center, which serves as a resource for social science research on the University of Iowa campus.

 Research at the PPC is primarily funded by externally supported grants and contracts with government agencies, private foundations and industry.
-In 2010, faculty and research staff at the PPC received 36 grants and contracts totaling over $22 million.
+In FY2015, faculty and research staff at the PPC received 39 grants and contracts totaling more than $31 million.